kcri-tz/kcri-cge-bap/README.md

 > NOTE: The download can take a _lot_ of time.
 The KmerFinder and cgMLST
 > databases in particular are huge.
 It is possible to run the BAP without
 > these, with some loss of functionality.
 The BAP will use KCST to predict
+> species (after assembly, because it runs against contigs only), but will
-> species, but it does not return a closest reference, and it is limited to
+> not return a closest reference, and is limited to species for which an MLST
-> species for which an MLST scheme exists (it does species detection and
-> MLST in one step).
+> scheme exists (KCST does species detection and MLST in one step).
-> Also, KCST will trigger assembly (if you feed the BAP reads), as it
-> operates on contigs only.

 Clone the CGE database repositories: